2018 FIVB Women's Volleyball Nations League

-The 2018 FIVB Volleyball Women's Nations League was the inaugural edition of the FIVB Volleyball Women's Nations League, a new annual international women's volleyball tournament contested by 16 national teams that replaced the former World Grand Prix in the international calendar.
-The competition was held between May and July 2018, and the final round took place in the Nanjing Olympic Sports Centre, Nanjing, China.
+The 2018 FIVB Women's Volleyball Nations League was the inaugural edition of the FIVB Women's Volleyball Nations League, a new annual international women's volleyball tournament contested by 16 national teams that replaced the former World Grand Prix in the international calendar.
+It was held between May and July 2018, and the final round took place at the Nanjing Olympic Sports Centre in Nanjing, China.

-Six-time World Grand Prix winners, United States won the inaugural edition, defeating Turkey in five sets on the final.
+Six-time World Grand Prix winners, United States won the inaugural editions after defeating Turkey in the final.
 This was Turkey's first ever final on a senior world-level premier competition (World Championship, World Cup, Summer Olympic Games and the aforementioned Grand Prix).
-Reigning Olympic champions and host nation, China defeated 12-time Grand Prix champions Brazil in straight sets for the bronze medal.
-Michelle Bartsch-Hackley from USA was elected the MVP.
+Reigning Olympic champions and host nation, China defeated 12-time Grand Prix champions Brazil in the third place match.
+Michelle Bartsch-Hackley was elected the MVP of the tournament.

-Argentina was the last placed challenger team after the preliminary round and will be replaced by Challenger Cup winners Bulgaria in the 2019 edition.
+Argentina was the last placed challenger team after the preliminary round and would be replaced by Challenger Cup winners Bulgaria in the 2019 edition.